ashikrnhq04/ashikrnhq04/README.md

 - Proficient in React, Next.js, TailwindCSS, and PHP
 - Experienced with Context API & Redux for state management
 - Skilled in WordPress theme development & Shopify Liquid templating
 - Strong understanding of CI/CD workflows, Vercel, cPanel hosting
-- Always motivated, passionate, and eager to learn and grow

 ---

 ## 💼 Experience

 ### 🧑‍💻 Freelance Web Developer
-- Designed and developed responsive websites using HTML, CSS, and JavaScript
+- Designed and developed responsive websites using HTML, CSS, React, Next.js and PHP
 - Built hundreds of websites and e-commerce stores using Shopify, WordPress & Webflow
 - Leveraged React for interactive features; used Redux/Context API for state management
 - Focused on performance optimization and cross-browser compatibility